Disagreements about parentage

 - ask them for evidence proving they’re not the parent

 - tell the other parent what’s happened and ask for evidence to prove parentage

 If there’s no evidence to prove they’re not the parent, the Child Maintenance Service can:

 - ask both parents to take a DNA test

 - ask the courts to make a decision

-The Child Maintenance Service or the CSA can assume parentage if the person named as the parent:
+The Child Maintenance Service can assume parentage if the person named as the parent:

 - was married to the child’s mother at any time between the conception and birth of the child (unless the child was adopted)

 - is named on the child’s birth certificate (unless the child was adopted)

 - has taken a DNA test that shows they’re the parent